IntroPhylogenomics/SpeciesTreeInference/README.md

 - [Carry out a multispecies coalescent analysis in RevBayes](https://github.com/IntroPhylogenomics/SpeciesTreeInference/blob/master/RB_MultispeciesCoalescentTutorial.md)

-Now we'll carry out fast species tree analyses with ASTRAl.
+Now we'll carry out fast species tree analyses with ASTRAL.
 We can start by re-analyzing the same data that we just analyzed in RevBayes.
 To do so, download [this](https://github.com/IntroPhylogenomics/SpeciesTreeInference/blob/master/unrooted_trees.tre) file which simply contains unrooted estimates of gene trees for the loci that we just analyzed in RevBayes.
 You can run a quick ASTRAL analysis of these gene trees with:

 ```
 java -jar astral.5.6.3.jar -i /path/to/unrooted_trees.tre -o species.tre